ParadauxIO/coughdrop/README.md

 CoughDrop is an actively-developed system with an API-driven Rails backend and a rather heavy Ember frontend.
 This can be intimidating, even for people who know these frameworks, and prevent people from contributing.
-If you would like to contribute, you can join the (https://www.openaac.org)[OpenAAC Slack Channel] and ask for ideas or pointers.
+If you would like to contribute, you can join the [OpenAAC Slack Channel](https://www.openaac.org) and ask for ideas or pointers.
 In addition, here are some fairly modular components that I haven't had time to develop, and would love a contribution
 on:

 - Grammar service to support auto-tenses and middle words as communicators build simplified sentences
-- Dynamic Scene Displays framework to build photo-based interfaces for activating objects on a scene (consider using (https://github.com/CoughDrop/aac_shim)[aac_shim]
+- Dynamic Scene Displays framework to build photo-based interfaces for activating objects on a scene (consider using [aac_shim](https://github.com/CoughDrop/aac_shim))
-- External API Integrations (recent news, movie tickets, etc.) (consider using (https://github.com/CoughDrop/aac_shim)[aac_shim]
+- External API Integrations (recent news, movie tickets, etc. — consider using [aac_shim](https://github.com/CoughDrop/aac_shim) as well)
 - Core word service to return information on a word including most common part of speech, common variations/tenses, etc.
 - API documentation (yeah I know, I should have done it along the way)